openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 #### General configuration and fleet-wide stanzas

-To support above workflow MCOA deploys additional collector which forwards collected data to 3rd party OTLP endpoint.
+To support above workflow MCOA deploys an additional collector which forwards collected data to 3rd party OTLP endpoint.

 - An `OpenTelemetryCollector` resource that enables receivers for supported telemetry signals.
 The individual telemetry stacks will forward data to these endpoints.
-   The collector enables OTLP exporter for and forwarding to 3rd party vendor.
+   The collector enables OTLP exporter for forwarding the data to the 3rd party vendor.

 #### Hypershift [optional]